🧩 Multimodal VLM¶

 -

-This paper analyzes modality competition in multimodal classification from an information-theoretic perspective and proposes TCMax, a loss function that maximizes the Total Correlation (TC) between multimodal features and labels.
-TCMax simultaneously addresses joint learning, unimodal learning, and cross-modal alignment without additional hyperparameters, surpassing state-of-the-art methods on multiple audio-visual and image-text classification benchmarks.
+This paper analyzes the modality competition problem in multimodal classification from an information-theoretic perspective.
+It proposes the TCMax loss function, which maximizes the Total Correlation (TC) between multimodal features and labels.
+By simultaneously addressing joint learning, unimodal learning, and cross-modal alignment, it outperforms SOTA on several audio-visual and image-text classification benchmarks.

 - Multimodal Prompt Optimization: Why Not Leverage Multiple Modalities for MLLMs